jdelano18/smart-power/README.md

 # smart-power

-The goal of this project was to scrape the data from lennar.com, a home construction company, to get data about their existing and under-construction homes in the features inside them.
+The goal of this project was to scrape the data from lennar.com, the second largest homebuilder in the US, to capture and analyze information about their existing and under-construction homes and the features included in each home.
 We wanted to create a database where we could quickly search through all of the attributes to answer questions like: how many homes does lennar have that have motion sensors? how do they display that to their customers?
 The use case for this information is confidential.

 ### roadmap